chapter 01

 Three days were occupied in traveling this short distance.
 The trail for the first two was over almost impassable mountains; massive rocks, and steep precipices constantly impeded…progress…and turned the party out of its course, making the route circuitous as well as hazardous, rough ascents were surmounted, steep ravines followed down, and deep gullies passed, the mules had actually to be dragged along.
 The soil is very rich, the vegetation is profuse and there is a fine abundance of grama grass, live oak, and occasionally cedar (juniper) are seen on the hills.
 Some strange specimens of natural history were found at this place.

-Lagascea decipiens (doll's head) blooming at the base of Cumero Mountain.
+Doll's head (Lagascea decipiens) blooming at the base of Cumero Mountain.
 This species is only found in the United States in a small portion of Southern Arizona.

 A steep canyon running towards the border from Alto Shumaker Tank in the Pajarito Mountains.